AriFordsham/GHCWiki/prim-bool.md

 leAddrI#  :: Addr#   -> Addr#   -> Int#
 ```

-- a new module `GHC.PrimWrappers` was added to ghc-prim library.
+- A new module `GHC.PrimWrappers` was added to ghc-prim library.
 This module contains wrappers for comparison primops.
 These wrappers have names identical to removed primops and return a `Bool`.
 Examples:

 ```wiki
 gtChar# :: Char# -> Char# -> Bool